Parex Resources (TSE:PXT) Shares Pass Above 200-Day Moving Average of $0.00

-Parex Resources Inc. (TSE:PXT)’s share price crossed above its two hundred day moving average during trading on Thursday .
-The stock has a two hundred day moving average of C$0.00 and traded as high as C$21.71.
+Parex Resources Inc. (TSE:PXT)’s stock price crossed above its 200-day moving average during trading on Thursday .
+The stock has a 200-day moving average of C$0.00 and traded as high as C$21.71.
 Parex Resources shares last traded at C$21.65, with a volume of 543,318 shares traded.

-A number of research firms have weighed in on PXT.
-Haywood Securities boosted their target price on shares of Parex Resources from C$31.00 to C$32.50 and gave the stock a “buy” rating in a research report on Tuesday, April 27th.
+Several research analysts have recently issued reports on the stock.
+Haywood Securities boosted their price objective on shares of Parex Resources from C$31.00 to C$32.50 and gave the stock a “buy” rating in a report on Tuesday, April 27th.
 CIBC boosted their price objective on shares of Parex Resources to C$27.50 and gave the stock an “outperform” rating in a report on Friday, April 16th.
-Royal Bank of Canada downgraded shares of Parex Resources from an “outperform” rating to a “sector perform” rating and set a C$26.00 price objective on the stock. in a report on Wednesday, May 12th.
+BMO Capital Markets dropped their price objective on shares of Parex Resources from C$32.00 to C$30.00 and set an “outperform” rating on the stock in a report on Tuesday, May 18th.
 Cormark boosted their price objective on shares of Parex Resources from C$30.00 to C$32.50 in a report on Friday, March 5th.
-Finally, BMO Capital Markets dropped their price objective on shares of Parex Resources from C$32.00 to C$30.00 and set an “outperform” rating on the stock in a report on Tuesday, May 18th.
+Finally, National Bankshares boosted their price objective on shares of Parex Resources from C$30.00 to C$35.00 in a report on Thursday, June 17th.
 One research analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
 The stock presently has a consensus rating of “Buy” and an average price target of C$31.17.

 The firm has a market capitalization of C$2.74 billion and a price-to-earnings ratio of 15.60.
 The business’s 50 day moving average price is C$21.59.
 The company has a current ratio of 3.63, a quick ratio of 3.48 and a debt-to-equity ratio of 0.17.